To best tap into distant Wi-Fi, nothing beats having a Wi-Fi radio up on the roof dedicated to the task.

 - Cellular Tethering via USB: No, but can pair with an indoor Core or GoAC for this functionality.

-- Integrated Cellular Modem: No
+- Integrated Cellular Modem: Optional ($200 for LTE upgrade)

 - Ethernet Ports: No, but can pair with GoAC or Core for this functionality.